Arrests, weapons seizures tied to German politician's killing | DW | 27.06.2019

 Two men have reportedly been arrested for supplying weapons to the suspect who has confessed to killing Walter Lübcke.
 His confession apparently included information about his weapons and how he procured them.

-German police seized a number of weapons belonging to the man alleged to have gunned down a prominent regional politician at his home, according to media reports.
+German police seized a number of weapons belonging to the man alleged to have gunned down prominent regional politician Walter Lübcke at his home, according to media reports.

-Authorities also detained two men on suspicion of supplying and selling weapons to Stephan Ernst, who stands accused of murder in the slaying of Walter Lübcke, the head of the Kassel regional government.
+Authorities also detained two men on suspicion of supplying and selling weapons to the suspect, named as Stephan Ernst, who stands accused of murder in the slaying of Lübcke, the head of the Kassel regional government.

+Federal prosecutors are investigating the two men, named as 64-year-old Elmar J. and 43-year-old Markus H., for accessory to murder.
+The older man is alleged in 2016 to have sold what investigators believe to be the murder weapon used against Lübcke, and the younger suspect is believed to have faciliated contacts.

+It is unclear if the latest suspects have ties to the neo-Nazi scene, but investigators reportedly found Nazi paraphernalia in one suspect's home.

 Read more: Rise in neo-Nazi crimes a legacy of German NSU terrorist cell